laelabaugh/olist-ecommerce-revenue-analysis/README.md

   | Central-West | 8% | R$23.79 | 12.6 |
   | North | 3% | R$23.53 | 12.6 |

 - **Logistics insight:** Freight costs stay relatively consistent across regions (R$23.50 to R$24.00), which suggests logistics partnerships and operations are efficient.
-However, delivery times show less variation than would be expected, which could indicate standardized shipping regardless of distance.
+However, delivery times show less variation than would be expected given the distances of travel, which could indicate standardized shipping regardless of distance.

 - **Growth opportunity:** North and Northeast regions are underrepresented given their population.
 Targeted marketing campaigns and seller recruitment there could open new growth.